-From a performance perspective, OceanWP isn’t quite as lightweight as a theme like Astra.
-But it still gives you everything you need to create a quick-loading store and its many customization options give you a lot of flexibility for setting up your store.
+From a performance perspective, OceanWP isn’t quite as lightweight as the likes of Astra, but it still gives you everything you need to create a quick-loading store, and its many customization options give you a lot of flexibility for setting it up.

 You can learn more in our full OceanWP theme review.

-With over 164,000 sales, Flatsome is the best-selling WooCommerce theme at ThemeForest (and also one of the overall most popular ThemeForest themes), where it’s also maintained an excellent 4.81-star rating on over 6,400 reviews.
+With more than 164,000 sales, Flatsome is the best-selling WooCommerce theme at ThemeForest (and also one of the overall most popular ThemeForest themes), where it has also maintained an excellent 4.81-star rating on more than 6,400 reviews.

 Your shoppers will have a delightful experience searching for products on your store with this theme, as it includes touch-optimized sliders and product carousels.
 You can also display your products in tons of attractive ways with CSS animated banners, parallax banners, video banners and sliders, predefined and animated banners, and built-in quick view.

-You’ll also get lots of options for creating a unique-looking store, with over 15+ different importable ecommerce demo sites.
+You’ll also get lots of options for creating a unique-looking store, with 15+ importable ecommerce demo sites.
 You can see the Classic Shop demo below:

-After Flatsome, Porto is the second-most popular ecommerce theme at ThemeForest, where it has over 62,000 purchases.
+After Flatsome, Porto is the second-most popular ecommerce theme at ThemeForest, where it has more than 62,000 purchases.
 More impressively, the Porto theme has maintained a near-perfect 4.92-star rating on almost 3,000 reviews.

-You’ll get access to over 42 different ecommerce demos, along with a number of multipurpose demos, as well.
-You’ll also get pixel-perfect control over your header and footer as Porto lets you design them using your favorite builder including the WordPress editor, Elementor, Visual Composer, or WPBakery Page Builder.
+You’ll get access to more than 42 ecommerce demos, along with a number of multipurpose demos too.
+You’ll also get pixel-perfect control over your header and footer, as Porto lets you design them using your favorite builder, including the WordPress editor, Elementor, Visual Composer or WPBakery Page Builder.

 Beyond that, you get tons of useful ecommerce features such as product quick view, sale widgets, a slide-down cart, product comparison and wishlist integrations, and lots more.

-Kadence Theme is another multipurpose theme like OceanWP and Astra that makes a great option for any type of ecommerce store.
-In addition to a lightweight design, it includes multiple ecommerce demos sites along with a dedicated WooCommerce add-on (with the premium version).
+Kadence Theme is another multipurpose theme (like OceanWP and Astra) that makes a great option for any type of ecommerce store.
+In addition to a lightweight design, it includes multiple ecommerce demo sites, along with a dedicated WooCommerce add-on (with the premium version).

-With the WooCommerce add-on, you’ll get useful features such as an automatically opening a side cart when a user adds a product to their cart (like Shopify), custom shop pages designed with blocks/page builder, Ajax add to cart, and more.
+With the WooCommerce add-on, you’ll get useful features such as an automatically opening side cart when a user adds a product to their basket (like with Shopify), custom shop pages designed with blocks/page builder, Ajax add to cart, and more.
 This is all built on top of a really customizable base theme.

-The developer, Kadence, also makes a number of WooCommerce plugins, which you can get access to for one price if you purchase the full Kadence Theme bundle.
+The developer, Kadence, also makes a number of WooCommerce plugins that you can get access to for one price if you purchase the full Kadence Theme bundle.

-However, you don’t need to build your store from scratch because Divi comes bundled with over 1,000 templates, including 22+ themed layout packs for ecommerce stores that contain 156+ total templates.
+However, you don’t need to build your store from scratch because Divi comes bundled with more than a thousand templates, including 22+ themed layout packs for ecommerce stores that contain 156+ total templates.
 You can quickly create a store in different niches such as fashion, cosmetics, digital photography (great for Easy Digital Downloads), furniture, hardware, and more.

 The Divi Builder also comes with dedicated modules to display WooCommerce content.
-And, as of Divi 4.0, Divi now supports full theme building, which means that you can actually design your shop and single product templates using the full drag-and-drop builder.
+And, as of Divi 4.0, it now supports full theme building, which means you can actually design your shop and single product templates using the full drag-and-drop builder.